 Corporate Governance Guidelines

-The Corporate governance guidelines define the roles, responsibilities and structure of the board of directors and senior management.
-The guidelines also contain information on the election and terms of the board, and the board’s oversight of senior management.
+The Corporate Governance Guidelines define the roles, responsibilities and structure of the board of directors and executive leadership team.
+The guidelines also contain information on the election and terms of the board, and the board’s oversight of OPPD management.

-The Board governance policies are a product of the Governance Initiative and designed to help the Board: 1) sharpen its focus on critical issues, 2) clarify the relationship between Board and management, 3) optimize decision-making, and 4) deliver organizational results aligned with agreed upon strategic performance objectives and risk levels.
+The Board Governance Policies & Strategic Directives are a product of the Governance Initiative and designed to help the Board: 1) sharpen its focus on critical issues, 2) clarify the relationship between Board and the executive leadership team, 3) optimize decision-making, and 4) deliver organizational results aligned with agreed upon strategic performance objectives and risk levels.

 Board of Directors Information